technojam/developer-roadmap/Web Development/README.md

 ### Things you should know at first!

-These are the technologies and toold that you need to know or learn properly if you want to get into web development.
+These are the technologies and tools that you need to know or learn properly if you want to get into web development.

 * Git - Version Control System
 * GitHub